muppet9010/factorio-muppet-streamer/README.md

 At present a time duration event will interrupt a different type of time duration event, i.e. aggressive driver will cut short a leaky flame thrower.
 Multiple uses of the same time duration events will be ignored.

-Argument that are listed as type NUMBER really expect a whole number (integer).
+Arguments that are listed as type NUMBER really expect a whole number (integer).

 When updating the mod make sure there aren't any effects active or queued for action (in delay).
-As the mod is not kept backwards compatible whne new features are added or changed.
+As the mod is not kept backwards compatible when new features are added or changed.
 The chance of an effect being active when the mod is being updated seems very low given their usage, but you've been warned.